Blazor Charts

 <SurveyPrompt Title="How is Blazor working for you?" />

-@using enables us to use the Blazor Charts library within our project. <DonutChart> is the tag where we declare our use of the chart component.
+@using enables us to use the Blazor Charts library. <DonutChart> is the tag where we declare to use our chart component.
 If you are using other charts such as the Pie Chart, change the above to "<PieChart InputData="50,30,20" ...><PieChart>".

 Edit index.html to include the Chart Stylesheet.